renanmoreira17/stm32-polyphonic-tunes/README.md

 ## How to produce sound

-The library polyphonic_tunes make it!
+The library polyphonic_tunes does it!

-First you have to understand how the code produce play diferent notes at the same time.
+First you have to understand how the code plays diferent notes at the same time.
 Basicly it sums diferrent sin waves at the same time.
 Read the article: https://www.gamry.com/application-notes/EIS/waveform-generation-and-frequency-resolution/